Skip to content

 Epstein Department of Industrial and Systems Engineering.

 Dr. Lyu received his doctoral degree from the Epstein Department of Industrial and Systems Engineering.
 His experience includes statistical modeling of dynamic systems and system modeling of pandemics.
-At present, Dr. Lyu is a doctoral researcher at the National Renewable Energy Laboratory in Golden Colorado.
+At present, Dr. Lyu is a Network Analyst Product Engineer at ESRI in Redlands, California

 M.S Alumni